Lobular carcinoma in situ: Epidemiology

-LCIS is identified in 0.5-1.5% of benign breast biopsies.
+LCIS is identified in 0.5% to 1.5% of benign breast biopsies.
 These biopsies are often done in response to suspicious mammographic findings, as discussed in the Diagnosis section of this article.
-LCIS is identified in 1.8-2.5% of all breast biopsies (including those that show histologic evidence of other Lobular or Ductal Neoplasia.
+LCIS is identified in 1.8% to 2.5% of all breast biopsies (including those that show histologic evidence of other lobular or ductal neoplasia.
 The incidence of LCIS in women without prior history of breast neoplasia has increased from 0.90 per 100,000 persons in 1980 to 3.19 per 100,000 persons in 1998 – but this is likely due to the increased frequency of mammography as a screening tool.
 This is supported by the fact that the magnitude of increase in frequency of LCIS was greatest among women over 50 years of age (the group most likely to participate in routine mammographic screening).

 History

-In 1941, a seminal publication by Foote and Stewart introduced the term “Lobular Carcinoma In Situ,” using it to categorize a spectrum of cytologic changes that were precursors to invasive cancer.
+In 1941, a seminal publication by Foote and Stewart introduced the term lobular carcinoma in situ, using it to categorize a spectrum of cytologic changes that were precursors to invasive cancer.
 They described these changes as unrecognizable on gross examination, noninfiltrating, and multifocal, with the cells losing their apical-basal distinction (loss of polarity) and varying in shape but not size.
 They further predicted that though still contained within the basement membrane, LCIS can indicate an increased risk of future cancer.
 Researchers and physicians currently treat the diagnosis as a precursor lesion and risk factor for subsequent development of breast cancer.

 This article has thus far described Classical LCIS, and there are 2 other variants of LCIS: Pleomorphic LCIS (PLCIS) and Apocrine PLCIS, which may be discussed separately in a separate article.

 Unlike ductal carcinoma in situ (DCIS), LCIS is not associated with calcification, and is typically an incidental finding in a biopsy performed for another reason.
 LCIS only accounts for about 15% of the in situ (ductal or lobular) breast cancers.